 First off, why is this happening?

-Normally students are in a plateau when they’ve already reached their initial and most pressing objectives (hurray!)
+Normally, students are in a learning plateau when they’ve already reached their initial and most pressing objectives (hurray!)
 As a result, they are no longer being pushed to learn new things.
 They are usually comfortable enough with their level to get by or at least fulfil the tasks they set out to do in their target language.

 And while that’s undeniably awesome, because there aren’t any real lingering incentives for them to advance in their French studies — students can get stuck pretty quick.